Rise Broadband Internet in Texas at a Glance

 | Rise 25 | 25 / 5 Mbps | Fixed Wireless | $45/mo |

 Fixed wireless plans require line-of-sight to a Rise tower, which a site survey will confirm during the installation process.
 Fiber availability is limited to specific neighborhoods in Texas, with expanding coverage near Houston and San Antonio.
-Actual speeds may vary depending on distance from the tower, weather conditions common to the Hill Country, Gulf Coast, Panhandle plains, and Rio Grande Valley, and network congestion.
+Actual speeds may vary depending on distance from the tower, weather conditions common to the Hill Country, Gulf Coast, Panhandle plains.
+Rio Grande Valley, and network congestion.
 Equipment rental fees may apply; contact Rise for current promotions in Harris County and surrounding areas.

 Rise Broadband Coverage in Texas